Lying by Omission: How It Damages Relationships and How Couples Rebuild Trust

 Puzzle pieces fitting together, symbolizing how addressing lying by omission can help complete the communication puzzle in relationships.

-If the issues discussed in this article resonate with you and you're looking for effective ways to enhance trust and communication in your relationships, consider reaching out for professional help.
-At Emotions Therapy Calgary, we offer a free 20-minute consultation - the first step towards navigating these challenges with the guidance of an experienced therapist.
-Contact us today to start your journey toward improved communication and stronger relationships.
+If the issues discussed in this article resonate with you and you're looking for support in rebuilding trust, consider reaching out.
+We offer a free 20-minute consultation - the first step toward navigating these challenges with the guidance of an experienced therapist.
+Contact us today to start your journey toward improved communication and a stronger relationship.

-Rod Mitchell, R. Pysch.
+Rod Mitchell, Registered Psychologist

 Rod is the founder of Emotions Therapy Calgary and a Registered Psychologist with advanced degrees in Science and Counselling Psychology.
 He specializes in helping people transform intense emotions like anger, anxiety, stress, and grief into catalysts for personal growth.